A Trusted Learning and Development Advisor

 Managers often report they’re frustrated when the same reporting problems keep reoccurring.
 Quite often it’s the same issue being delivered by the same person on a different day.
-The #1 cause of workplace conflict is role ambiguity and roles are further complicated within the matrix framework.
+The #1 cause of workplace conflict is role ambiguity, and roles are further complicated within the matrix framework.
 Traditional reporting lines are scrambled, tensions build as deadlines get tighter and confusion can reign over who was meant to do what!

 Smart managers don’t accept that matrix mayhem is inevitable.
 Instead, they fence off and solve the problems that will occur within the matrix beforehand.
 Forward matrix planning is a proven productivity tool.
 This breakthrough course will provide you and your staff with the skills and knowledge to manage and perform within the matrix.